miljan-gajic/poke-table/README.md

 ## Features

-- **Server-Side Rendering (SSR)**: Initial data is fetched server-side using Next.js App Router
+- **Server-Side Rendering (SSR)**: Initial data is fetched server-side using Next.js App Router.
+Here the RSC were used instead of `getServerSideProps`
 - **Pagination**: Both tables support pagination with next/previous navigation
 - **Server-Side Filtering**: Filter Pokémon by name with server-side processing
 - **Interactive UI**: Click on any Pokémon row to view detailed information in a modal
-- **Responsive Design**: Clean, responsive interface using Tailwind CSS
 - **Data Caching**: Implementation of caching mechanisms to optimize API requests

 ## Technical Implementation